 Released in 2012, Google Tag Manager is a free tag management system that gives you the ability to create, manage, test, and publish tracking tags to your website.
 But that doesn't explain how cool and powerful it really is.

-Most companies are tracking basic information like visits and users.
-You may also run paid advertising campaigns and use a couple testing tools.
-All of these need to have unique tracking tags (small pieces of code inserted into a site's source code) placed on your website in order to collect the information they need.
+Most companies are tracking basic information like visits and users through Google Analytics or another analytics platform.
+If you’re running paid social or Google Ads campaigns, you also need to set up conversions points to track your advertising ROI.
+All these platforms need to have unique tracking placed on your website in order to collect the information they need.

 How does the tracking code get on your site?
 You have two basic options: